 7. Accidentally deleting files and folders

-This typically happens during website maintenance, when a site maintenance engineer accidentally deletes a critical backend file or even a folder.
+This typically happens during website maintenance, when a site maintenance engineer accidentally deletes a critical backend file or folder.
 Even an automated script for website clean-ups can sometimes accidentally delete WordPress files or even user profiles.

 The only solution is to take regular backups of existing WordPress installation files – and restore them following an accident.

 8. Accidental power shutoff at data centers

 Though not specific to WordPress sites, accidental power shutoffs at data centers can cause websites to crash and lose their data.
 Power shutoffs can also happen due to fires, floods, or natural disasters.

 Any of these eight issues could be the reason a WordPress website crashes.
 So, how do you avoid a WordPress crash?
 Let us discuss this next.

 How to prevent WordPress Website Crashes?